2.1 Maximizing Profit and Decisions

 The first thing worth pointing out is that the alternatives for this traditional decision are given away in the name: alternative #1 is

 Below is a stereotypical make-or-buy decision.
-I assume sales dollars are the same (and thus I don’t even include them in the table).
-More on this assumption in Section 2.4.3.
+I assume sales dollars will be the same under both make and buy (more on this assumption in Section 2.4.3).

 |#1: Make||#2: Buy||Difference |